Car detailing

 When we ask our clients about vacuuming their cars, surprisingly most of them admit they are unsure how to use a vacuum properly.
 From using the right attachments for those tricky corners to working in a specific order, proper techniques make all the difference.

-Here’s a step-by-step guide to help you vacuum your car like a professional.
+Here’s a step-by-step guide on how to vacuum a car like a professional.

 1. Gather Your Tools and Prepare the Area